 On July 6, 2022, we completed a best-efforts public offering (the "Offering") in which we raised net proceeds of \$22.0 million through the sale of 382,966 shares of common stock and 150,366 pre-funded warrants ("Series B pre-funded warrants") to purchase 150,366 shares of common stock.
 Both the sales of shares of common stock and pre-funded warrants were accompanied by Series A-1 and Series A-2 warrants (together the "Series A warrants") to purchase shares of common stock.
-The Series A-1 warrants are exercisable immediately and will expire five years from the date of issuance, and the Series A-2 warrants are exercisable immediately and will expire thirteen months from the date of issuance.
+The Series A-1 warrants are exercisable immediately and will expire five years from the date of issuance, and the Series A-2 warrants expired unexercised in August 2023.
 H.C.
 Wainwright acted as the exclusive placement agent in connection with the Offering and, as compensation, received a cash fee of 7% of the aggregate proceeds raised in the Offering.
 We also issued to certain designees of H.C.
 Wainwright warrants to purchase up to 26,666 shares of commons stock with an exercise price of \$56.25 per share.